 Lisa is the founder of Living Yoga.
 She currently calls herself a somatic pioneer, embodied anatomist and Yoga educator.
 Lisa is known for her clarity, presence, humour and passion as well as her ability to simplify complex anatomical theories and see patterns.

 Christine is a Yoga teacher and shiatsu practitioner based in Manchester.
 She lays down the foundations of the LYATT along with Lisa.
 Christine is well known and respected for her instinctive approach to teaching.
 She offers a deep well of power as she takes her students on an embodied journey into themselves.
-Christine is a founder member of Bodywyse Alternative Health Centre and teaches classes and workshops nationally as well as working one to one on a therapeutic basis.
+Christine is a founder-member of Bodywyse Alternative Health Centre and teaches classes and workshops nationally as well as working one to one on a therapeutic basis.
 She is also part of the faculty for the Yoga Campus North Teacher Training.
-Her Buddhist roots have lead her to develop a clear, keen and well honed kindness with which she treats students and colleagues alike. www.christinehowitt.info
+Her Buddhist roots have led her to develop a clear, keen and well-honed kindness, with which she treats students and colleagues alike. www.christinehowitt.info